 Treatment for Pemphigus in Dogs

 "The auto-immune disease pemphigus in dogs has four types: Pemphigus foliaceus, pemphigus vulgaris, pemphigus erythematosus and pemphigus vegetans.
 As a group, they are referred to as pemphigus complex, which includes various subtypes.
-All types affect your dog’s skin and mucous membranes at various skin depths by causing the skin to literally fall apart by eroding the the mechanism that keeps skin cells attached.
+All types affect your dog’s skin and mucous membranes at various skin depths by causing the skin to literally fall apart by eroding the mechanism that keeps skin cells attached.
 As this breaks down by the body's immune system response, scaling skin, scabbing, lesions and at times, pus filled sores start to form. "

 Pemphigus in dogs is most difficult to deal with since it is an autoimmune disease.
 It means your dog’s immune system is declaring war on itself.
 It does this by attacking healthy cells found in the skin.
 This is a very difficult and painful disease to treat and often takes months of therapy.
 Some dogs don’t make it.